11. Matrices and other arrays#

 is an atomic vector or a list

-equipped with the dims
+equipped with the dim

 attribute being a vector of nonnegative integers.